BONES OF THE LOWER LIMB

 OVERVIEW

-• The bones of the lower limb are vital for supporting the body and facilitating movement
+• The bones of your lower limb are vital for supporting your body and facilitating movement

 • They are composed of two main components: